Can You Have Sex with a Yeast Infection?

 These incredibly common infections are caused by a fungus (called candida albicans) that's normally present in the vagina, explains Rob Huizenga, M.D., internist and associate professor of clinical medicine at UCLA and author of Sex, Lies & STDs.
 "A yeast infection happens when the vagina becomes more acidic, which allows the fungus to overgrow."

-But if your symptoms aren't all that bad—or you try to have sex before you realize what's going on down there—it's worth asking: Is safe to have sex with a yeast infection?
+But if your symptoms aren't all that bad — or you try to have sex before you realize what's going on down there — it's worth asking: Can you have sex on a yeast infection?

 First things first: "Yeast infections are not considered a sexually transmitted disease or infection," says Maria Cris Munoz, M.D., ob-gyn and associate professor at the UNC School of Medicine.
 "You can get one without ever having had sex and when you're not sexually active."